Eddie Jones impact there to see as England win Six Nations Grand Slam

 Into the void stepped Jones, the 56-year-old whose career had been revitalised by Japan's outstanding performance at the World Cup topped by a famous victory over South Africa in the biggest upset the sport has witnessed.

 He inherited a squad lacking in confidence, one that had been heavily criticised in the wake of their England 2015 ordeal.
 A succession of leaked stories even compelled full-back Mike Brown to declare his trust in his team-mates had been destroyed.

-Fast forward five months and a group full of familiar faces - the team that toppled Wales on Saturday contained 13 survivors from the 23 who fell to the same opponents in September - have secured only the nation's 13th Grand Slam.
+Fast forward five months and a group full of familiar faces - the team that toppled Wales earlier this month contained 13 survivors from the 23 who fell to the same opponents in September - have secured only the nation's 13th Grand Slam.

 Ask Jones for an insight into how he has instigated the turnaround and he will place the focus firmly back on to the players.

 "It's not me who is changing the team - it's the players who are changing it.
 They are changing themselves," Jones said.

 "All I'm doing is building a house for them to operate in and they're doing that well."

 Undoubtedly the players have been granted greater freedom and autonomy, both socially off the pitch and tactically on it, in a welcome change after the school-mastery approach of Lancaster.